Why Vigo

 Config publish validates, syncs, and reloads.
 If the new config fails validation, the server keeps the previous working config.
 No downtime, no partial state.

-Browser-based remote access (Scrier)
+Browser and CLI remote access (Scrier)

 Observe mode for safe migration